maaretp/talks/workshop_architecture_aware_api_testing.md

 _Length: 1/2 day_

-Target audience: quality engineers working with APIs and method signatures
+_Target audience_: quality engineers working with APIs and method signatures

-Prerequisites: technically inclined, unafraid of code Participants need: Laptop with Bruno, a code editor, and a REST client or HTTP library in their language of choice
+_Prerequisites_: technically inclined, unafraid of code

+_Participants need_: Laptop with Bruno, a code editor, and a REST client or HTTP library in their language of choice

-Provided: Practice API environment, examples in python
+_Provided_: Practice API environment, examples in python

 ## Description